arjunsambyal997/demo1/README.md

 ## project dependencies
-Apache Tomcat v8.5
+*Apache Tomcat v8.5
-sql connector included in lib folder
+*sql connector included in lib folder
-MySql
+*MySql
-// password for PhpMyadmin is `""` and password for MySQL Workbench is `"root"`
+> Password for PhpMyadmin is `""` and password for MySQL Workbench is `"root"`
-// make necessary adjustments in Dao class
+> Make necessary adjustments in Dao class

 ## How to get a copy of the project
 ```